 Not very speedy when it comes to thawing thicker foods.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Nobody likes to get home from a long day of work and realize that you forgot to take the frozen steaks or chicken breasts out of the freezer to defrost for dinner.
-But with a defrosting tray, you won’t have to order takeout pizza the next time you make that mistake.
-Instead, you’ll be able to defrost any frozen food in about half the time it usually takes and get dinner on the table as quickly as possible.
+With a defrosting tray, you won’t have to order takeout the next time you make that mistake.
+Instead, you’ll be able to defrost any frozen food in about half the time it usually takes and then get dinner on the table as quickly as possible.

-But choosing the right defrosting tray is key.
-That means deciding on size, material, and other features that will work best for your food prep needs.
-But with so many options to consider, sorting through your choices can get frustrating pretty quickly.
+Choosing the right defrosting tray is key.
+That means deciding on the size, material, and other features that will work best for your food prep needs.

 Defrosting trays are made of a material that offers high thermal conductivity, which means that it helps bring the temperature of the food (or other item) it comes in contact with closer to the material’s temperature.
 When you place a piece of frozen meat on a defrosting tray, heat from the tray is transferred to the food.
 The temperature of the food increases, while the temperature of the tray decreases.
 Because of the tray’s contact with the air, it stays relatively close to room temperature, so it’s able to continue bringing up the temperature of the food.

 There are several benefits to having a defrosting tray in your kitchen: